-- Prompted by Hurricane Ivan and request for assistance by Caribbean governments made to the World Bank - CCRIF is the world's first multi-country multi-peril risk pool based on parametric insurance and provides parametric catastrophe insurance for Caribbean and Central American governments. - CCRIF operates as a not-for-profit organization and currently provides its products and services to 19 Caribbean governments and 3 Central American governments - and 2 electric utility companies. - CCRIF represents a cost-effective way to pre-finance short-term liquidity to begin recovery efforts for an individual government after a catastrophic event, thereby filling the gap between immediate response aid and long-term redevelopment
+- Prompted by Hurricane Ivan and request for assistance by Caribbean governments made to the World Bank - CCRIF is the world's first multi-country multi-peril risk pool based on parametric insurance and provides parametric catastrophe insurance for Caribbean and Central American governments. - CCRIF operates as a not-for-profit organization and currently provides its products and services to 19 Caribbean governments and 4 Central American governments - and 3 electric utility companies, 3 water utility companies and 1 tourist attraction. - CCRIF represents a cost-effective way to prefinance short-term liquidity to begin recovery efforts for an individual government after a catastrophic event, thereby filling the gap between immediate response aid and long-term redevelopment